Recognition of foreign academic qualifications and exams

 The Regulations on the recognition of foreign degrees and transfer of credits earned abroad is available in appendix 2 of the new Student regulations.
 Please read them carefully before applying.

-The results of the test for the recognition of the foreign degree in Medicine held on 16th September 2020 are available here below.
+Preliminary test for the recognition of the foreign degree in Medicine and Surgery

 If you want to enrol with the University of Milan, you need not submit a special application for recognition: your university degree will be assessed during the admission procedure.
 The recognition of any exams taken abroad may be requested during the enrolment procedure.